Nexusoft/LLL-TAO/docs/how-to-api.md

 ```

 The API uses form encoding, so you are free to use any characters you wish.
 The only thing to be aware of is when using
-a '+' character in URLEncoding, which acts as an escape character for ' ' as well as '%20'.
+a '+' character in the encoding, which acts as an escape character for a space as well as '%20'.
 The API will detect this
 behavior as long as the form encodes the + sign in form encoding.
 At times making a GET request, the web browser will
-assume that + is a space and not encode it.
+assume that + is a space and not encode it, the same is true for '%' when making a GET request.

 ### Use a web browser with a POST based request